Holywood, County Down: Sport

 Holywood is home to Formula One driver, Eddie Irvine and Formula 3 Driver (2020), Christian Lester.

 Cricket

 Holywood Cricket Club was formed at Kinnegar in 1881.
 It moved to Belfast Road in 1885 and then to the present ground at Seapark Road in 1996.

 Football

 Holywood F.C. is a Northern Irish intermediate football club playing in Division 1B of the Northern Amateur Football League.

 GAA

 St. Paul's Gaelic Football Club was founded in 1979 as an amalgamation of the Holywood, Bangor, and Newtownards clubs.

 Golf

-Holywood Golf Club, founded in 1904 is where 2011 US Open, 2012 US PGA, The Open 2014, and 2014 US PGA champion Rory McIlroy learned his golf, and he still calls it his home course.
+Holywood Golf Club, founded in 1904 is where 2011 US Open, 2012 US PGA, The Open 2014, 2014 US PGA, and 2025 Masters champion Rory McIlroy learned his golf, and he still calls it his home course.
 Nearby Craigavad is the home of the Royal Belfast Golf Club, the oldest in Ireland, dating from 1881.
 The club's present course was designed by architect Harry Colt in 1926.